Working with TMPM370 / TMPM470

 Is it mandatory to erase EEPROM before writing?

-Yes, it is mandatory; otherwise, a Target BlankCheck error will occur.
+Yes — otherwise a Target BlankCheck error will occur.

-This is our concept: before writing, the user must erase memory to eliminate risks of accidental overwrite.
+This is our concept: before writing, the user must erase memory

 Connection